The bulk of the material is from a chapter in my book:

 “Don’t worry about a thing, Jean,” Anne told me. ’If you can manage into the studio each day, Leslie will give you a lift home in the evenings.
 He’ll look after you.
 It will do you good to play for him.”

 I was thrilled but apprehensive about the prospect of accompanying for Webster.
-Playing for the man who had been accompanied by Gerald Moore on most of his recordings was rather daunting.
+Playing for the man who had been accompanied by the great Gerald Moore on most of his recordings was rather daunting.

 I realise now that they were probably sorry that I had been so hurt by my father’s comments about my singing and wanted to build up my self-confidence again by giving me this chance to help Webster in the studio.
 I was petrified that I would not live up to their expectations of me.
 On the other hand, accompanying for Webster for two weeks would be exciting and challenging.
 When I play Father of Heav’n for one of my young students today, I remember how significant this song was in changing the direction of my life in those heady days so long ago.